12 Mistakes New Life Coaches Make

 I am lucky to have a designer who told me when I was considering getting one to find another designer to customize and install it because she wouldn’t.

-That was the wonderful Naomi Niles and I’m grateful she made me realize it would have been inauthentic to impose on other people that which I didn’t want imposing on myself.
+That was Naomi Niles and I’m grateful she made me realize it would have been inauthentic to impose on other people that which I didn’t want imposing on myself.

 It’s a judgment call on your behalf, if you hate pop-ups then don’t install one, if you have no problem with them, then knock yourself out.